dotnet/runtime/src/clr/Documentation/building/osx-instructions.md

 Environment
 ===========

-These instructions were validated on OS X Yosemite, although they probably work on earlier versions.
-Pull Requests are welcome to address other environments.
+These instructions were validated on macOS 10.12.
+Sierra.
+On older versions coreFX will fail to build properly because of SSL API changes.

 If your machine has Command Line Tools for XCode 6.3 installed, you'll need to update them to the 6.3.1 version or higher in order to successfully build.
 There was an issue with the headers that shipped with version 6.3 that was subsequently fixed in 6.3.1.